 Bags are necessary for notebooks, books, and other items your child needs in school.
-Nowadays, the selection of backpacks is highly versatile, and they come in different shapes, sizes, colors, designs with a favorite cartoon character or sports star.
+Nowadays, you can go to the backpacking mall and find a selection of backpacks that are highly versatile, and they come in different shapes, sizes, colors, designs with a favorite cartoon character or sports star.
 It is impossible to deny their practicality, but the problem occurs when heavy load forms a tremendous pressure on the child’s back day in and day out.

 According to the Spine – health, carrying heavy backpacks causes these problems: